asterisk/documentation/docs/Configuration/Dialplan/Lua-Dialplan-Configuration/Dialplan-to-Lua-Reference.md

----

----

-**Information:**
+!!! info ""
     The `app.goto()` function will not work as expected in pbx\_lua in Asterisk 1.8.
 If you must use `app.goto()` you must manually return control back to asterisk using `return` from the dialplan extension function, otherwise execution will continue after the call to `app.goto()`.
 Calls to `app.goto()` should work as expected in Asterisk 10 but still should not be necessary in most cases.

----
+[//]: # (end-info)

 In Asterisk 1.8, use return